Last updated December 20, 2013

 also be provided for scopes with nonstandard MOA click values.
 When in metric mode, the inches column automatically changes to centimeres.
 A global preference selects between USMC and Army Mil-Dot

 Calculate distance using Mil-Dot or MOA reticles.
 Supports conversions including inches, cm, feet, yards, and meters.
 Supports both USMC and Army Mil-Dot specs.
 Includes on-screen dials for target speed, magnification, and with the iPhone 5 or iPad, on-screen windage controls.
 All other settings can be set from a menu.
-The head-up display comes standard with AE and iPad editions, and is available as an in-app purchase in the standard edition.
+The head-up display comes standard with AE and iPad editions.
 With the head-up display, select a ballistics profile and display holdovers, elevation, and windage data in real time as you adjust it!

 Ballistic incorporates an advanced precision target log to keep a journal of all your hunts, shoots, adjustments, points of impact, and scores.
 Touch the Core Location button